FAQ

 For 2022, the race fee is $60.

-If travel to the Yukon is restricted, or the race is cancelled because of new restrictions imposed by Yukon’s Chief Medical Officer of Health, registered participants can apply their registration fee (and the cost of the race shirt if ordered) to the 2023 race.
+If travel to the Yukon is restricted, or the race is cancelled because of new restrictions imposed by Yukon’s Chief Medical Officer of Health, registered participants can apply their registration fee to the 2024 race.

 How is the trail marked and what will I encounter on the way?